Do You Have an Accurate View of Product Testimonials?

 - Bottom of funnel.
 Bottom-funnel content pushes the prospect to become a customer (even trial customer).
 This is the equivalent of the close in a face-to-face meeting.
 The product’s features and benefits have already been explained but the content will still reiterate key selling points to reassure and minimize sudden panic.

 Articulate testimonials are perfect compliments to a list of content bullets, product specifications lists, and even lengthy proposals.
+Testimonial placement is an art.
+Consideration for them should start early in the design process with the content brief.

 Testimonials that work here: long-form copy that include metrics and rationale behind the customer’s decision.
 Relevant and identifying information about the customer.